 - The P-K SOLIS boilers are dual-certified as Category II & Category IV appliances, capable of operating with slightly negative to slightly positive exhaust pressure.
-It is critical to ensure the flue venting material is suitable for use with the boiler. - For Category II installations, ensure the flue venting system is designed to maintain a slightly negative exhaust pressure between -0.01" W.C. and -0.05" W.C. - SL1000: For Direct Vent / Sealed Combustion Category IV installations, ensure the flue venting system is designed to maintain a slightly positive exhaust pressure between +0.01" and +0.7" W.C. - SL1500-SL3000: For Direct Vent / Sealed Combustion Category IV installations, ensure the flue venting system is designed to maintain a slightly positive exhaust pressure between +0.01" and +0.22" W.C. - SL1000: For Exhaust Only Category IV installations, ensure the flue venting system is designed to maintain a slightly positive exhaust pressure between +0.01" and +0.7" W.C. - SL1500-SL3000: For Exhaust Only Category IV installations, ensure the flue venting system is designed to maintain a slightly positive exhaust pressure between +0.01" and +0.44" W.C.
+It is critical to ensure the flue venting material is suitable for use with the boiler. - For Category II installations, ensure the flue venting system is designed to maintain a slightly negative exhaust pressure between -0.01" W.C. and -0.05" W.C. - For Direct Vent / Sealed Combustion Category IV installations, ensure the flue venting system is designed to maintain a slightly positive exhaust pressure between +0.01" and +0.7" W.C. - For Exhaust Only Category IV installations, ensure the flue venting system is designed to maintain a slightly positive exhaust pressure between +0.01" and +0.7" W.C. - NOTE: Total vent combustion pressure not to exceed 0.7" W.C.